June 23rd 2020

 How much does it cost to close on a home?

-After the mortgage approval process and the offer, the only thing standing between you and your new home is the closing.
+One your offer and mortgage have been approved, the only thing standing between you and your new home is the closing.
 During a real estate closing, the property title transfers from the seller to the buyer.
 You’ll sign several documents prepared by the escrow company and closing agent and pay your share of the closing costs.
+And when that’s all said and done, you’ll officially be a new homeowner!

 Here’s a closer look at the process and how you can prepare for a smooth transition.

-Closing day is considered the day you sign the paperwork and take possession of the home, but there’s a lot of groundwork you need to perform first.
-Doing your homework ahead of time can increase your chances of a seamless, no-guesswork closing process and avoid costly delays.
+Closing day is the day you sign the paperwork and take possession of the home, but there’s a lot of groundwork you need to lay first.
+Doing your homework ahead of time can increase your chances of a seamless closing process — and help you avoid costly delays.

 Here’s a step-by-step breakdown of your responsibilities as a home buyer: